Home » Gluten-Free Recipes » Toasted Walnut and Sun-Dried Tomato Pesto

 • ½ cup shredded Parmesan cheese

-• ¼ cup drained oil-packed sun-dried tomatoes
+• ¼ cup oven dried tomatoes or sun-dried tomatoes in oil

 • 1 cup toasted walnuts